GarrettPerschino/portfolio-risk-analysis/README.md

 3. **Follow Universal Steps**:
     - After installing Homebrew and `pipx`, follow the universal steps to create a virtual environment, install required packages, and run your script.

+## Using the Project

+1. **Load Excel File**:
+    - Click the "Browse" button to select an Excel file containing stock data.
+The Excel file should have a 'Close' column for stock prices.

+2. **Enter Portfolio Worth**:
+    - Enter the total worth of your portfolio in the provided entry field.

+3. **Calculate Allocation**:
+    - Click the "Calculate Allocation" button to calculate the portfolio allocation based on the financial metrics.

+4. **View Results**:
+    - The results will be displayed in the table and a pie chart will visualize the allocation.

 ## License

 This project is licensed under the MIT License.